openshift-instruqt/instruqt/instruqt-tracks/developing-with-quarkus-panache/01-01-define-entity/assignment.md

 ---

-`Step 18:` Click on the `Disk` icon to or press `CTRL+S` keys to save the `PersonResource.java` file.

-As you can see, you've implemented your first Panache-based query.
+`Step 18:` As you can see, you've implemented your first Panache-based query.
 This query is encapsulated in the `PersonResource.getAll()` method.

 The `PersonResource.getAll()`  method will return a list of people as a JSON array